-As this programme is heavily based in industry and you must be employed at the time of your study, your employer will enrol you into this qualification.
+As this programme is heavily based in industry and you must be employed at the time of your study.
 You must enter a three-way training agreement between yourself, your employer and Otago Polytechnic.

 - NCEA Level 2 in Mathematics, English, and Physics or General Science, OR